 Lectures, workshops and year-round mentorship for postgraduate students in UX Design and the Product Design Masterclass.

-5 years ago I completed a postgraduate course in UX Design at the SWPS University.
+XX years ago I got a postgraduate degree in UX Design at the SWPS University.
 Two intensive years later I had the honour of being invited to become a part of the faculty.
 I’ve also co-authored the curriculum for Product Design Masterclass, a higher-level course for senior designers.

 The UX course is unique in that the students are tasked with carrying out the whole process of designing a digital product based on their own idea.
 They have a year to create something with a genuine market potential.